snowdriftcoop/snowdrift/README.md

 * Email us at <community@snowdrift.coop> to discuss your volunteer interests

-* Sign up on the [dev email list] (and perhaps [other email lists]), and send a message introducing yourself to the community.
+* Sign up on the [dev email list] (and perhaps [other email lists]), and send a message introducing yourself to the community

-* Visit `#snowdrift` on freenode.net [IRC] for live chat.
+* Visit `#snowdrift` on freenode.net [IRC] for live chat

+Please **ask for help** and/or let us know if anything seems confusing.
+We try to provide as many communication channels as possible, and we're always happy to help guide newcomers through making their first contributions.

 License
 -------